-The health care team have been using our plan to look after you since you had your stroke.
-We would like you to take part so we can find out your experiences of being looked after using the plan.
+We would like to invite you to take part because you are part of the health care team who have been using our package to look after patients who have urinary incontinence after their stroke.
+We would like you to take part so we can find out your experiences of using the package.